cmuell89/Bolt/README.md

 	- [ ] Gazetteer (Look into Matcher
 	- [ ] SpaCy NER
 - [ ] Start prototyping datetime parsing
+	- Hit up SpaCy's gitter to see if we can make this into a

 ##### In-Progress:
-- [ ] Test caching of Spacy Model to see if it works in production
-- [ ] Setup External Postgres Database to handle Expressions

 - [ ] Implement request parsing and parameter validation middleware or library-
 	- Currently writing too much if/elif/else paramter checking
+	- Flask-Restful currently uses reqparse although it will be deprecated upon next realse
+	- Perhaps look into using Marshmallow to prepare for transtion
 - [ ] Create route to rebuild classifier with new options
 	- [ ] code
 	- [ ] test

 ##### Completed:
+- [x] Setup External Postgres Database to handle Expressions
+- [x] Test caching of Spacy Model to see if it works in production
 - [x] Authentication Using simple Token based WWW-Authenticate authorization
 	- Requires added 'WSGIAuthenticationpass On' to wsgi.conf file on Elastic Bek
 - [x] Allow choice between Naive Bayes and LinearSVM during construction of sk-learn pipeline